EvanForsythe/Ghost_introgression/README.md

 ## <ins>**Introduction**</ins> <a name="intro"></a>

-Four-taxon tests (e.g. Patterson's D-statistic) are widely used to identify cases of introgression between non-sister lineages in the analysis.
+Four-taxon tests (e.g. Patterson's D-statistic) are widely used to identify cases of introgression between non-sister lineages sampled in the analysis.
 However, there is growing evidence that introgression from an unsampled/extinct "ghost lineage" can obscure interpretation of four-taxon tests.
 Ghostbuster is a computational tool that applies a novel divergence-based test to distinguish between ghost lineage introgression and ingroup introgression.
-Ghostbuster is intended for cases in which a prior four-taxon test indicated significant introgression.
+Ghostbuster is intended for cases in which a prior four-taxon test has already indicated significant introgression.

 A manuscript describing the method is currently under review.
 Check back here for citation information.